-The Laboratory's five in-service drinking water wells draw up to 1,000 gallons per minute, or approximately 1.34 million gallons of water per day from the aquifer to supply drinking water, process cooling water, or fire protection.
+The Laboratory's four in-service drinking water wells withdraw almost 1 million gallons of water per day from the aquifer to supply drinking water, process cooling water, or fire protection.
 Drinking water is treated prior to entering the distribution system.
-In 2021, approximately 340 million gallons of water were pumped for use on site.
+In 2023, approximately 335 million gallons of water were pumped for use on site.

-Groundwater flow directions across the BNL site are influenced by natural drainage systems: east-ward along the Peconic River, southeast toward the Forge River, and south toward the Carmans River (as shown in Figure 2-1).
-Pumping from on-site supply wells affects the direction and speed of ground- water flow, especially in the central, developed areas of the site.
+Groundwater flow directions across the BNL site are influenced by natural drainage systems: eastward along the Peconic River, southeast toward the Forge River, and south toward the Carmans River (as shown in Figure 2-1).
+Pumping from on-site supply wells affects the direction and speed of groundwater flow, especially in the central, developed areas of the site.